-To become an English major, you will need to file an application for the major with the College of Arts & Sciences.
-Students can apply on-line: Click here for Arts & Sciences Forms.
+To become an English major, you will need to file an application for the major with the College of Arts & Sciences (A&S).
+Students can apply on-line.
 Once A&S approves the major application, your records will be sent to the English Department and we will establish a file for you.
 We will contact you by email to notify you of your acceptance into the major and to request that you make an initial advising appointment.
-Contact Heather L. Huber, Program Assistant Senior for Undergraduate Studies in English, at 852-6804 or Email Heather L. Huber to schedule an appointment.
+To schedule an appointment, contact Sherry McCroskey, Administrative Assistant for Undergraduate Studies in English, at (502) 852-0506 or by email.

-In an effort to improve the Major and respond to student concerns, the English Department is changing the advising procedures for all English majors.
-These new procedures are designed to make the advising relationship more productive, continuous, and expeditious for English majors.
-All advising will be handled by one of two advisers.
-Meeting with only one of two advisers will ensure that most students will have the same adviser for their career as English majors.
+In an effort to improve the Major and respond to student concerns, the English Department changed the advising procedures for all English majors during the 2009-2010 Academic Year.
+These changes were designed to make the advising relationship more productive, continuous, and expeditious for English majors.
+All advising for approved majors is now handled by the two designated Undergraduate English Department advisors.

-The “Advising Hold” is meant to ensure good communication between advisers and majors, not to be yet another obstacle in registering for classes.
-To keep it from becoming a burden, we are encouraging English majors to handle their consultations about Spring Registration via e-mail.
-You need only to send an e-mail message to your adviser with a detailed plan of the classes you intend to take in the Spring semester.
-Your adviser is also more than happy to meet with you face-to-face to discuss any academic questions you might have.
+The “Advising Hold” is meant to ensure good communication between advisors and majors, not to be yet another obstacle in registering for classes.
+To keep it from becoming a burden, the English Undergraduate Program encourages majors to handle their consultations about Fall Registration via e-mail.
+You need only to send an e-mail message to your advisor with a detailed plan of the classes you intend to take in the Fall semester.
+Your advisor is also more than happy to meet with you face-to-face to discuss any academic questions you might have.

-Please plan ahead and make arrangements to either e-mail or meet with your adviser well before the priority registration period for the Spring semester.
-If you have any questions about the new advising procedures, feel free to contact either of the two advisers, or the Undergraduate Program Assistant, Sr.
+Please plan ahead and make arrangements to either e-mail or meet with your advisor well before the priority registration period.
+If you would like to schedule an appointment, please contact the Administrative Assistant for English.
+If you have any questions about the advising procedures, feel free to contact either of the two advisors, or the Undergraduate Administrative Assistant.